This article discusses how to use VLANs with UniFi products. Find a link to an introductory article on VLANs in the Related Articles below.

 Currently, the only VLAN you can't tag to an SSID is 1, although that may change in the future, once we expand the ability to define a management VLAN to all UAPs.

-Within UniFi controller v5, and subsequent releases, you will be able to use RADIUS controlled VLANs with UniFi APs and Switches.
+Within UniFi controller v5, and subsequent releases, you can use RADIUS controlled VLANs with UniFi APs and Switches.
 Instead of defining a VLAN, you enable this within the RADIUS profile.
-You can find this section under Settings > Profiles.
+Find this section under Settings > Profiles.
 Below is an example of the RADIUS profile section.

 Set the following RADIUS attributes in the RADIUS server for each user or group, based on your RADIUS configuration: